dat-ecosystem-archive/DEPs/proposals/0000-hyperdrive.md

 cat-3
 ```

-Via Hypercore, these chunks are hashed, and the hashes are arranged into a Merkle tree (the content register):
+Via Hypercore, these chunks are hashed, and the hashes are arranged into a Merkle tree (the content feed):

 ```
 0          - hash(bat-1)